techdivision/import-docs/pages/06.framework/06.subjects/docs.38.md

 * You want to share data between observers or pass the data to the following subjects
 * You need to customize the file parsing, e. g. not parsing a single row, but a bunch of rows

 !!!!
-Generally you need a subject, when you want to do something with a **FILE**.
+In general, you need a subject, when you want to do something with a **FILE**.

 ### How to implement a subject?